shaik1002/biggitlabbomb/doc/user/gitlab_duo/index.md

 ### GitLab Duo Chat

 DETAILS:
-**Tier:** Premium with GitLab Duo Pro, Ultimate with GitLab Duo Pro or Enterprise - [Start a trial](https://about.gitlab.com/solutions/gitlab-duo-pro/sales/?type=free-trial)
+**Tier: GitLab.com and Self-managed:** For a limited time, Premium or Ultimate.
+On October 17, 2024, Premium with GitLab Duo Pro or Ultimate with [GitLab Duo Pro or Enterprise](https://about.gitlab.com/gitlab-duo/#pricing). **GitLab Dedicated:** GitLab Duo Pro or Enterprise.
 **Offering:** GitLab.com, Self-managed, GitLab Dedicated

 - Help you write and understand code faster, get up to speed on the status of projects,